 Java moss is actively growing and fills the aquarium.
-Goldfish can eat this moss, but with enough care, it can grow fast enough to compensate for the leaves eaten.
+Goldfish can eat this moss, but with enough care, it can increase fast enough to compensate for the leaves eaten.

-The root system of moss develops better near rocks or snags, and this reduces the chances that your fish will pull the roots out from under the stones or from the substrate.
+The root system of moss develops better near rocks or snags.
+This reduces the chances that your fish will pull the roots out from under the stones.

 The care of fur is minimal.
 It survives both in cold and warm water aquariums.

-Duckweed grows very quickly and, after a while, can fill the entire aquarium.
+Duckweed proliferates and, after a while, can fill the entire aquarium.

-It is a floating aquarium plant with very small round leaves.
-It does not need special care and grows easily and quickly due to the fact that it does not need soil, substrate or snags.
+It is a floating aquarium plant with tiny round leaves.
+It does not need special care and quickly grows because it does not require soil, substrate, or snags.
 Duckweed grows on the surface of aquarium water.

-Goldfish like to eat delicious and soft duckweed leaves, and this can well compensate for the active growth of duckweed.
+Goldfish like to eat delicious and soft duckweed leaves, which can well compensate for the active growth of duckweed.